-- 6.3.1 Board meetings, and committees composed entirely of Board members or that include all Board members, will be held in public except where a resolution is agreed to exclude the public on the grounds that it is believed not to be in the public interest. - 6.3.2 Papers and minutes of all meetings held in public will be published. - 6.3.3 Annual accounts will be externally audited and published. - 6.3.4 A clear complaints process for handling and managing complaints about the ICB is published on the ICB website, supported by the ICB's Compliments, Concerns and Complaints Policy. - 6.3.5 The ICB will comply with the Freedom of Information Act 2000 and with the Information Commissioner Office requirements regarding the publication of information relating to the ICB. - 6.3.6 Information will be provided to NHS England as required. - 6.3.7 The Constitution and Governance Handbook will be published as well as other key documents including but not limited to: - Standards of Business Conduct Policy; - Registers of Interests - 6.3.8 The ICB will publish, with its partner NHS trusts and NHS foundation trusts, a plan at the start of each financial year that sets out how the ICB proposes to exercise its functions during the next five years.
-The plan will explain how the ICB proposes to discharge its duties under: - a) Sections 14Z34 to 14Z45 (general duties of integrated care boards), and - b) Sections 223GB and 223N (financial duties) and - c) Proposed steps to implement the BaNES, Swindon and Wiltshire joint local health and wellbeing strategies.
+- 6.3.1 Board meetings, and committees composed entirely of Board members or that include all Board members, will be held in public except where a resolution is agreed to exclude the public on the grounds that it is believed not to be in the public interest. - 6.3.2 Papers and minutes of all meetings held in public will be published. - 6.3.3 Annual accounts will be externally audited and published. - 6.3.4 A clear complaints process for handling and managing complaints about the ICB is published on the ICB website, supported by the ICB's Compliments, Concerns and Complaints Policy. - 6.3.5 The ICB will comply with the Freedom of Information Act 2000 and with the Information Commissioner Office requirements regarding the publication of information relating to the ICB. - 6.3.6 Information will be provided to NHS England as required. - 6.3.7 The Constitution and Governance Handbook will be published as well as other key documents including but not limited to: - Standards of Business Conduct Policy; - Registers of Interests - 6.3.8 The ICB will publish, with its partner NHS trusts and NHS foundation trusts, a plan at the start of each financial year that sets out how the ICB proposes to exercise its functions during the next five years (the 'Joint Forward Plan').
+The plan will, in particular: - a. describe the health services for which the ICB proposes to make arrangements in the exercise of its functions; - explain how the ICB proposes to discharge its duties under sections 14Z34 to 14Z45 (general duties of integrated care boards) and sections 223GB and 223N (financial duties); - c. set out any steps that the ICB proposes to take to implement the BaNES, Swindon and Wiltshire joint local health and wellbeing strategies;